zegl/bazel_dependency_tools/README.md

 ## Hacks

-These are deprecated, and will hopefully be re-implemented in the Go version.s
+These are deprecated, and will hopefully be re-implemented in the Go version.

 * `hack/update-jar-dep.sh` - Update multiple `maven_jar` to the same version, automatically sets `sha1`.
 * `hack/maven-jar-sha1-to-sha256.sh` - Update `maven_jar`s that are using `sha1` (deprecated) to use `sha256`.